ss7m/bread/GUIDE.md

 list-building properties of loops.
 For `return`, for me it doesn't fit aesthetically with the language design, and I find that it's omission from the language encourages short functions, which I like.

+That was written before I had read module 7; now I can just say I was inspired by Pascal.